Vietnam.vn - Nền tảng quảng bá Việt Nam

 In November 2022, NATO held an emergency meeting after a missile fell in Poland, killing two locals.
 But US President Joe Biden later said the missile was unlikely to have been fired by Russia.

 In September 2023, a UAV believed to be Russian was found on Romanian soil near the Danube River, angering Romanian officials.
-Shortly afterward, Bulgaria, also a NATO member, reported finding a suicide drone on its territory but could not confirm its origin.
+Shortly after, Bulgaria, also a NATO member, reported finding a suicide drone on its territory but could not confirm its origin.

 As a NATO member, Romania is protected under Article 5 – the most famous clause in the alliance's charter, which states that an attack on one member will be considered an attack on all.